d-polymer-practise/d-polymer-2-styling/README.md

 ```
 Browser Support
 - All modern browsers support
-- But IE Edge fully support, older version does not have full support
+- IE Edge fully support, but older version does not have full support
 ```

 ```
 What is Polymer?
-Polymer is a library for creating Web Components. ...
-Instead, it focuses on allowing you to create rich, powerful, reusable web components, which could be used to build webapps
+Polymer is a JavaScript library that helps you create custom reusable HTML elements, and use them to build performant, maintainable apps.
 ```

 ```